systra/erlang_user_utils/README.md

     l()                 % load all changed modules on current node nl()                % load all changed modules on all known nodes mm()                % list modified modules
-    dmfa()              % run M:F(A1,...,An) on all visible nodes
+    mk()                % compile modules specified by Emakefile (if exists) or in current directory dmfa()              % run M:F(A1,...,An) on all visible nodes

 ### Building and installation